top of page

 Tours

-The only con about this tour was there was barely any English spoken, so it was hard to understand, or go into depth about the monuments.
-The only reason I mention this is because they advertised it as an English-speaking tour, but despite this, it is well worth the money.
+The only con about this tour was that barely any English was spoken, so it was hard to understand or learn about the monuments in depth.
+I mention this only because they advertised it as an English-speaking tour, but despite this, it is well worth the money.

 Overall, Rio is a beautiful destination.
 Being there by myself, I felt safe, and it wasn't hard getting around.
-I spent less than 500 us dollars and was able to get some sun on the beach.
+I spent less than 500 US dollars and got some sun on the beach.
 I highly recommend traveling there, but to get the most out of your dollar and flight, go to multiple countries in South America for 2-3 weeks.
-I also recommend trips to different parts of Brazil like Paratay and Ilha grande- something I will do the next time I am there.
+I also recommend trips to different parts of Brazil like Paratay and Ilha Grande - something I will do the next time I am there.

 bottom of page